Miꞌkmaꞌki

-Mi'kma'ki, also spelled Mi'gma'gi, is composed of the traditional and current territories, or country, of the Mi'kmaq people, located in Wabanakia, or the Dawnland region, along the east coast of Turtle Island (North America).
-Protected by the Peace and Friendship Treaties signed with the British Crown, the territories of Mi'kma'ki overlap with the Canadian provinces of Nova Scotia, New Brunswick, Prince Edward Island, and eastern Quebec, as well as parts of the U.S. state of Maine.
+Miꞌkmaꞌki, also spelled Miꞌgmaꞌgi, is composed of the traditional and current territories, or country, of the Miꞌkmaq people, located in Wabanakia, or the Dawnland region, along the north east coast of North America (or Turtle Island).
+Portions within Canada are protected under the Peace and Friendship Treaties signed with the British Crown in the 1700’s and the territories of Miꞌkmaꞌki overlap with the Canadian provinces of Nova Scotia, New Brunswick, Prince Edward Island, and eastern Quebec, as well as parts of the U.S. state of Maine.

-The Mi'kmaw homeland is sub-divided into seven geographical and traditional districts with Taqamkuk being separately represented as an eighth district, formerly joined with Unama'ki.
-Today, governance over the Mi'kmaw Nation is delegated to a number of First Nations, such as Eskasoni and Potlotek First Nations, the latter of which is home to Mniku, the traditional capital—or fire—of the Mi'kmaw country.
-Historically, and to this day, the various Mi'kmaw communities were governed by a centralized council, the Sante (or Mi'kmawey) Mawio'mi, composed of district chiefs (Saqamaq), a women's council (Saqama'sgw), wampum keepers (Putu's), and headed by a Grand Chief, or Kji Sagamaw, who is today Norman Sylliboy.
+The Miꞌkmaw homeland is sub-divided into seven geographical and traditional districts with Newfoundland island designated Taqamkukand being separately represented as an eighth district, formerly joined with Cape Breton Island designated Unama'ki.
+As of 2025, governance over the Miꞌkmaw nation is delegated to a number of First Nations, such as the Eskasoni and Potlotek First Nations, the latter of which is home to Mniku, the traditional capital—or fire—of Miꞌkmaw Country.
+Historically and in the 21st century, the various Miꞌkmaw communities are governed by a centralized council, the Santeꞌ (or Miꞌkmawey) Mawioꞌmi, composed of district chiefs (Saqamaq), a women's council (Saqamaꞌsgw), wampum keepers (Putuꞌs), and headed by a Grand Chief, or Kji Sagamaw, who as of 2025 is Norman Sylliboy.

 Etymology

-The name "Mi'kma'ki" is composed of two elements: The first makes reference to the Mi'kmaw Nation, whose name comes from the Mi'kmawi'simk word ni’kmaq meaning "my kin-friends".
-The second element comes from the Algonquian word for "land"—*axkyi in Proto-Algonquian—which can be seen in the name of neighbouring countries like Ndakinna, Nitaskinan, Nitassinan, and Anishinaabewaki, as well as in the name for the Dawnland region, Wapna'ki.
+The name Miꞌkmaꞌki is composed of two elements: The first references the Miꞌkmaw nation, whose name comes from the Miꞌkmawi'simk word ni'kmaq meaning 'my kin-friends'.
+The second element comes from the Algonquian word for 'land'—*axkyi in Proto-Algonquian—which can be seen in the name of neighbouring countries like Ndakinna, Nitaskinan, Nitassinan, and Anishinaabewaki, as well as in the name for the Dawnland region, Wapna'ki.

-Alongside "Mi'kma'ki", there are additional ways to describe the Mi'kmaw homeland.
-Both "Mi'kmaw homeland" and "Mi'kmaw Country" use the adjectival and singular form of "Mi'kmaq".
-Within the language, one can also say gm'tginu, as in the example sentence from the Mi'gmaq/Mi'kmaq Online Talking Dictionary: Gm'tginu, mnaq ignmuetug aq mnaq naqtmug! meaning "Our territory, we've never given it away and we've never left it!"
+Alongside Miꞌkmaꞌki, there are additional ways to describe the Miꞌkmaw homeland.
+Both Miꞌkmaw homeland and Miꞌkmaw Country use the adjectival and singular form of Miꞌkmaq.
+Within the language, one can also say gm'tginu, as in the example sentence from the Miꞌkmaq Online Talking Dictionary: Gm'tginu, mnaq ignmuetug aq mnaq naqtmug! meaning "Our territory, we've never given it away and we've never left it!"